brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 ### Update: resource update and status refresh

 `Update` is called after `Observe` returns `ResourceExists: true` and `ResourceUpToDate: false`.
 It changes the external resource to match `spec.forProvider`.
 Unlike `Create`, the reconciler persists status changes made by `Update`, so it can refresh `cr.Status.AtProvider` and conditions.
-Do not mutate annotations this hook, because they are not persisted.
+Do not mutate annotations in this hook, because they are not persisted.
 A subsequent `Observe` should confirm that the resource is now up to date.

 ```go
 func (c *external) Update(